 Coach from Leeds

-Transport is being provided free of charge from our campus in Horsforth for Leeds Trinity students and staff.
+Transport is being provided free of charge from our campus in Horsforth for Leeds Trinity students, staff and Alumni.
 The coach will be leaving at around 11.30am and will get back around 00.30am - times TBC.

 If you would be interested in taking up this offer, please book your ticket on Eventbrite and then e-mail email@example.com with the following information:

 - First Name:

 - Email address:

 - Phone number:

 - Course / department / year of study:

 We need these details for every person who would like to use the coach service.
 Places are limited and will be allocated on a first come first served basis.